Mad (magazine): Reprints

 In 1955, Gaines began presenting reprints of material for Mad in black-and-white paperbacks, the first being The Mad Reader.
 Many of these featured new covers by Mad cover artist Norman Mingo.
 This practice continued into the 2000s, with more than 100 Mad paperbacks published.
 Gaines made a special effort to keep the entire line of paperbacks in print at all times, and the books were frequently reprinted in new editions with different covers.
-There were also dozens of Mad paperbacks featuring entirely new material by the magazine's contributors.

-Mad also frequently repackaged its material in a long series of "Special" format magazines, beginning in 1958 with two concurrent annual series entitled The Worst from Mad and More Trash from Mad.
+There were also dozens of Mad paperbacks featuring entirely new material by the magazine's contributors.Mad also frequently repackaged its material in a long series of "Special" format magazines, beginning in 1958 with two concurrent annual series entitled The Worst from Mad and More Trash from Mad.
 Later, the "Special" issue series expanded to "Super Special" editions.
 Various other titles have been used through the years.
 These reprint issues were sometimes augmented by exclusive features such as posters, stickers and, on a few occasions, recordings on flexi-disc.
 A 1972 "Special" edition began Mad's including a comic book replica insert, consisting of reprinted material from the magazine's 1952–1955 era.

+Facsimile Edition

+A Facsimile Edition of Mad #1, reprinting the entire issue (including the original advertisements), was published by DC Comics on June 4, 2024.
+The official title of the Facsimile Edition, as per the indicia, is "Mad Magazine 1 (Facsimile Edition)," whereas the official indicia title of the original publication, in both comic book and magazine format, has always been just "Mad" (not "Mad Magazine"), and the original Mad #1 it reprints was not a magazine but a comic book.
+(The only Mad #1 that was originally published as a physical magazine was the first issue of the 2018 reboot.)

 Spin-offs

 Mad Kids

 Between 2005 and February 17, 2009, the magazine published 14 issues of Mad Kids, a spinoff publication aimed at a younger demographic.
-Reminiscent of Nickelodeon's newsstand titles, it emphasized current kids' entertainment (i.e. Yu-Gi-Oh!, Naruto, High School Musical), albeit with an impudent voice.
+Reminiscent of Nickelodeon's newsstand titles, it emphasized current kids' entertainment (e.g. Yu-Gi-Oh!, Naruto, High School Musical), albeit with an impudent voice.
 Much of the content of Mad Kids had originally appeared in the parent publication; reprinted material was chosen and edited to reflect grade schoolers' interests.
 But the quarterly magazine also included newly commissioned articles and cartoons, as well as puzzles, bonus inserts, a calendar, and the other activity-related content that is common to kids' magazines.